 For example, the Poseidon 2 Low Phase Noise & Low g-sensitivity OCXO offers the worlds lowest phase noise (even in strong vibration and g-force environments).

-The Poseidon 2 uses what's referred to as "active compensation" to achieve low phase noise in your oscillator circuits and maintain it over time.
+The Poseidon 2 low phase noise oscillator uses what's referred to as "active compensation" to achieve low phase noise in your oscillator circuits and maintain it over time.
 This includes both electronic and mechanical compensation.

 The quartz crystal used in this oscillator is also precisely cut in a way to help it achieve very low phase noise as well as precise frequency stability over temperature and time.
 This is known as an SC cut quartz crystal.